hywel/hywel.github.io/phonetics/index.md

 # Work
 A link to the [Phonetics Laboratory at The University of Melbourne](http://arts.unimelb.edu.au/soll/research/research-groups/phonetics-laboratory)

-- The Segmental Phonetics of Consonants Australian Languages
+- The Segmental Phonetics of Consonants: Australian Languages
-- Coarticulation
+- Coarticulation and Prosody in Australian Languages
-- Nasalisation
+- Nasalisation - crosslinguistic patterns

 # Teaching